kctechgroup/kctechgroup.github.io/blog/source/meetups/index.md

 ## Meeting of the Minds

-Our _Meeting of the Minds_ sessions are held the first Monday of every month (if possible).
-We vote topics for each session through our [Slack](http://kctechgroup.slack.com) group.
+Our _Meeting of the Minds_ sessions are held the first Thursday of every month (if possible).
+Topics and presenters for the next session are discussed at the end of the meeting.

 | Session                       | Date / Time             | Location                                 |
 | ----------------------------- | ----------------------- | ---------------------------------------- |